lionel-panhaleux/yawp-court/design/architecture.md

 - Seat randomiser at game start
 - Rulings for the card when zoom-displaying it
+- Game clock
 - Easy declaration of discipline choice when playing a card
+- Asynchronous play
+- Option to play without images (JOL "play-at-work" style)
+- Game matching API or webhook for easy interface with Discord, bots, websites, etc.
 - Card images generation (Bitmap image, vector text)
 - Discipline adjustment on a vampire (if we handle the card image generation)
-- Game matching API/hook for easy interface with bots, websites, etc.
 - Deck builder
 - Collection index
-- Game clock
 - Cards scripting (eg. replace, cost, starting life, requirements check, ...)
-- Cards rulings
 - Search for first X (Vast Wealth)
 - Rollback to a known previous state (ie. click the log, rollback the whole action, the whole turn)
-- Auto shuffle deck on draw rollbacks when in tournament mode
+- Auto shuffle deck on draw rollbacks (maybe only when in tournament mode ?)
 - Change play order (Reversal of Fortunes - banned)